sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/monitor-totalsupply-of-cbeth-via-interval.md

   .onBlockInterval(blockHandler)
 ```

-{% hint style="success" %}
+> ✅
+>
-You could also write it using Time Interval instead of block
+> You could also write it using Time Interval instead of block

 ```typescript
 StakedTokenV1Processor.bind({address: CBETH_PROXY})
     .onTimeInterval(blockHandler)
 ```
-{% endhint %}

 Here, you could see

 * The `totalSupply` can be accessed by calling `ctx.contract.totalSupply()`
 * You can submit the metric `total_supply` typed [Gauge](../../../../references/concepts/data-types/metrics.md#gauge) by calling  `ctx.meter.Gauge("total_supply").record(totalSupply, {token: tokenInfo.symbol})`

-{% hint style="success" %}
+> ✅
+>
-See this [repo](https://github.com/sentioxyz/sentio-sdk/tree/main/examples/wormhole) for full implementation.
+> See this [repo](https://github.com/sentioxyz/sentio-sdk/tree/main/examples/wormhole) for full implementation.
 To learn how to view metrics from the UI, go [view-metrics.md](../../../view-metrics.md "mention")
-{% endhint %}